3DSTools/3DSPal/README.md

+> If you found this like this, in 30 minutes or so 3DSPal should be released
 ![3DS Tools](https://files.catbox.moe/osrr82.png)
 3DSPal created by 3DSTools team. (ndsboy87)<br>Nintendo, I understand if you want a takedown, but these aren't my games and other stuff, go to Credits.<br>2DS basically can support some of these.<br>DS can't.<br>2DSPal and DSPal may be next versions?
 # 3DSPal